fishinwind/workshop/rst/Classes/class-14.rst

 Peak calling
 ============

-There are several available software packages for identying regions encriched in your IP experiment (i.e. peaks).
+There are several available software packages for identifying regions enriched in your IP experiment (i.e. peaks).
 We will use macs2 here.

 .. code-block:: bash